Elisabeth Charlotte, Countess of Holzappel

 Elisabeth Charlotte Melander (29 February 1640 – 17 March 1707), was Countess of Holzappel from 1648 to 1707 and Schaumburg from 1656 to 1707.

 Early life and background

-Elisabeth Charlotte was the only child of Peter Melander, Count of Holzappel and Agnes von Efferen.
+Elisabeth Charlotte was the only child of Peter Melander, Count of Holzappel and his wife, Baroness Agnes von Efferen-Hall (d.
+1656).
 Peter Melander was an imperial field marshal who had become rich due to his position in the Thirty Years' War and had been appointed Count of Holzappel in 1641.
 In 1643, he purchased the Lordship of Esterau along with the bailiwick of Isselbach from John Louis of Nassau-Hadamar, who was in considerable financial difficulty.
 Emperor Ferdinand III subsequently raised the small Lordship to the Imperial County of Holzappel as a reward for the services Melander had performed while in the imperial army.

 Countess of Holzappel

 Melander died on 17 May 1648 in Augsburg, as a result of the wounds he had received in Battle of Zusmarshausen.
 The County of Holzappel was inherited by Elisabeth Charlotte as his only child, in spite of a suit by Melander's nephews.

 Peter Melander left a fortune that allowed his widow Agnes to purchase the Castle and Lordship of Schaumburg near Balduinstein in 1656.
 When Agnes died later the same year, the Lordship of Schaumburg was also inherited by Elisabeth Charlotte and merged with Holzappel, thus forming the County of Holzappel-Schaumburg.

 In 1658, Elisabeth Charlotte married Count Adolph of Nassau-Dillenburg.
 After the marriage he took the title Count of Nassau-Schaumburg and founded the cadet line of the House of Nassau with this name.

 In 1685, Elisabeth Charlotte changed the name of the county seat from Esten into Holzappel.
 She allowed refugee Huguenots and Waldensians to settle in the county, and in 1699 founded the Waldensian settlement Charlottenberg near Holzappel which was named after her.